Undergraduate Research Studios (UGRS)

 UGRS participants will have access to state-of-the-art digital fabrication equipment and materials.

 Participants can choose from one of three research areas to explore (see below for more information).
 Each research area requires a diverse set of skills – from material science to art to signal processing to psychology.
-We are especially interested in students with sophomore- or junior-standing from across the College of Engineering and College of Liberal Arts.
+We are especially interested in students with sophomore- or junior-standing from across the College of Engineering, College of Science, College of Architecture, Planning, and Public Affairs, and College of Liberal Arts.

 Prior research experience is not needed, but a passion for making is strongly encouraged.
 We expect members of the program to be able to commit 10 hours/week of their time towards research and atelier projects, to help and support other UGRS participants, and to publish their work in the atelier through an open-source software/hardware repository, as an Instructable or Thing , or as a research product (e.g., peer-reviewed video, demo, poster, work-in-progress, or paper).

 Research credit is available.
-Only 5 positions will be made available for the Fall 2021 Cycle (please review application deadlines).
+Up to 10 positions will be made available for the Spring 2023 Cycle (please review application deadlines).
 Funded positions will be made available in the future, with special preference for atelier members.